 The note features a self-portrait of the artist JMW Turner painted c1799 and which can be seen at Tate Britain where much of Turner’s work is on display.
 The backdrop is The Fighting Temeraire, one of Turner’s most famous paintings, a tribute to HMS Temeraire, which was prominent in Nelson’s victory at The Battle of Trafalgar.
 There is also an image of the Turner Contemporary gallery and of Margate Lighthouse.
 It also has a quote, “Light is therefore colour”, a reference to Turner’s innovative use of light, shade, tone and colour with his signature taken from his will.

 Are there any plans to change the £50 note?

-The mathematician Alan Turing will be on the new £50 note and is expected to be issued in 2021.
+The mathematician Alan Turing will be on the new £50 note and will enter general circulation from 23 June 2021.
 The current paper note will continue to be in circulation with Matthew Boulton, the engineer and scientist and James Watt, the industrialist and entrepreneur.